A Smoothed P-Value Test When There is a Nuisance Parameter under the Alternative: Simulation Study

 Rejection frequencies for $\alpha $ $\in $ $\{.01,.05,.10\}$ are reported in Table \ref{tbl:funcform}.
-The ICM test tends to be under sized, as expected.
-Randomized, average and supremum tests have accurate size for iid data, but exhibit size distortions for time series data when $n$ $\in $ $\{100,250\}$.
+The ICM test tends to be under sized, which is expected due to the critical value upper bound.
+Randomized, average and supremum tests have accurate empirical size for iid data, but exhibit size distortions for time series data when $n$ $\in $ $\{100,250\}$.
 The PVOT test has relatively sharp size in nearly every case, but is slightly over-sized for time series data when $n$ $=$ $100$.
-All tests except the supremum test have comparable power, while the ICM test has low power at $\alpha $ $=$ $.01$.
-The supremum test has the lowest power, although its local power was essentially identical to the average and PVOT tests for a similar test of omitted nonlinearity.

-In the time series case, however, PVOT power when $n$ $=$ $100$ is lower than all other tests, except the supremum test in general and the ICM test at level $\alpha $ $=$ $.01$.
+All tests except the supremum test have comparable power, while the ICM test has low power at the $1\%$ level.
+The supremum test has the lowest power, although its local power was essentially identical to the average and PVOT tests for a similar test of omitted nonlinearity (see Section \ref {sec:local_num}).
+In the time series case, however, PVOT power when $n$ $=$ $ 100$ is lower than all other tests, except the supremum test in general and the ICM test at level $\alpha $ $=$ $.01$.
 PVOT rejection frequencies are $ \{.135,.206,.645\}$ for tests at levels $\{.01,.05,.10\}$, while randomized, average, supremum and ICM power are $\{.135,.592,.846\}$, $ \{.062,.412,.726\} $, $\{.021,.209,.561\}$ and $\{.004,.643,.866\}$\ respectively.
 These discrepancies, however, vanish when $n$ $\in $ $ \{250,500\}$.
 The ICM test has dismal power at the $1\%$ level when $n$ $ \leq $ $250$ and much lower power than all other tests when $n$ $=$ $500$, but comparable or better power at levels $5\%$ and $10\%$.
-In summary, across cases the various tests are comparable; supremum test power is noticeably lower in many case; and the PVOT test generally exhibits fewer size distortions, and lower power for dependent data with a small sample size.
+In summary, across cases the various tests are comparable; supremum test power is noticeably lower in many cases; and the PVOT test generally exhibits fewer size distortions, and competitive or high power in nearly every case.

 Of particular note, the accuracy of PVOT size provides further evidence that the PVOT asymptotic critical value is identically $\alpha $.

-In Figure \ref{fig:funcform} we plot typical p-value sample paths with occupation times when $n$ $=$ $250$.
-The sample paths are exceptionally smooth.
-In the iid linear case the occupation times are below the respective significance levels, hence we fail to reject the null.
-In the iid quadratic case, the p-values are never below $.01$, but always below $.05$, hence occupation times are $\{0,1.0,1.0\}$: we therefore reject the null at the $ 5\%$ and $10\%$ levels.
-The time series cases are similar.
+Finally, when $ n $ $=$ $100$ the PVOT test took on average $.0085$ minutes ($.51$ seconds), while the bootstrapped average or supremum test took $8.07$ minutes on average.
+The 1000-fold increase is due to the number of bootstrap samples.
+This demonstrates the PVOT test computational convenience, arising entirely from its asymptotic critical value (upper bound) being the test level $ \alpha $.